-The cascade theory of IPO underpricing is one of the very few that considers the potential interaction between bidders and its impact on the offer price, an important aspect often overlooked in the literature which we intend to thoroughly explore.
-However, there are several reasons why this theory may be less relevant in most regimes, including the United States.
-First, it is less applicable in book-building regimes, where underwriters can maintain secrecy over the development of demand in the book (Ljungqvist 2007, p.
+The cascade theory of IPO underpricing is one of the very few that consider the potential interaction between bidders and the impact of this interaction on the offer price.
+We also intend to thoroughly explore this important aspect, which is often overlooked in the literature.
+However, there are several reasons why this theory may be less relevant in most regimes, including the U.S. First, it is less applicable in book-building regimes, where underwriters can maintain secrecy over the development of demand in the book (Ljungqvist 2007, p.
 413).
 Moreover, cascades are less likely to form when investors can freely communicate with each other to learn about the entire distribution of signals (Linquistet 2007, p.
 413; Welch 1992, pp. 699-702).
-Given the regulatory freedom and practical ease with which investors in the United States can communicate with each other during price discovery (Chaim 2023, pp. 56-57) and the growing evidence on their tendency to communicate about their investment decisions (Hong, Kubik & Stein 2005; Pool, Stoffman & Yonker 2015; Chemmanur, Huang, Xie & Zhu 2022), the informational cascade explanation is less probable.
+The regulatory freedom and practical ease with which investors in the U.S. can communicate with each other during price discovery (Chaim 2023, pp. 56-57) and the growing evidence of their tendency to communicate about their investment decisions (Hong, Kubik & Stein 2005; Pool, Stoffman & Yonker 2015; Chemmanur, Huang, Xie & Zhu 2022) make the informational cascade explanation less probable.
 In fact, we believe that the likelihood of communication between institutional bidders during price discovery is now greater than ever.
 Many institutional investors are repeat players who interact with each other in numerous offerings (Brown & Kovbasyuk 2016).
 Some of these investors have recently taken similar stances on a variety of corporate issues (Opler & Sokobin 1995, p.
 4; Chaim 2023, pp. 11-14), including those related to IPO companies (Sharfman 2018, pp. 1-6).
-Moreover, given the relaxed incentives of several prominent institutional investors to compete with each other (Bebchuk, Cohen & Hirst 2017, pp. 97-100), the cross-ownership of certain institutions in each other (Morenoff 2022), and the business relationships among them (Chaim 2023, p.
-38), many investors now have strategic reasons to coordinate with each other in order to force lower offer prices.
-These crucial accounts, which we intent to carefully examine, are virtually absent from the theoretical and empirical literature on IPO underpricing currently available.
+Moreover, given the decreasing incentives for competition among prominent institutional investors (Bebchuk, Cohen & Hirst 2017, pp. 97-100), the cross-ownership of certain institutions in each other (Morenoff 2022), and the business relationships among them (Chaim 2023, p.
+38), many institutional investors now have strategic reasons to coordinate with each other to force offer prices lower.
+These crucial factors, which we intend to carefully examine, are virtually absent from the theoretical and empirical literature on IPO underpricing currently available.

 II.
 Objectives and Expected Significance